 We have worked with WWF since 2017.
 We share the vision of a sustainable future for people and nature.
 Our partnership works across water, climate and biodiversity to address the key environmental impacts of our value chain and beyond.
 By working together, we want to lead the fashion industry to operating in ways that keep our planet safe.

 Zero Discharge of Hazardous Chemicals (ZDHC)

-The H&M Group is an active member of the ZDHC group.
+We are an active member of the ZDHC group.
 This programme takes a holistic approach to tackle the issue of hazardous chemicals in the global textile and footwear value chain.
-Together with other ZDHC brands, we are engaging with diverse stakeholders to raise the awareness of industry standards and work towards zero discharge of hazardous chemicals in the fashion industry.
+Together with other brands, we are working with different stakeholders to raise awareness of industry standards and work towards zero discharge of hazardous chemicals in the fashion industry.